LOADING ...

 And if a man can change, a man should live

-It was up to Governor Kerner to him from the grave
+It was up to Governor to keep him from the grave

 The was comin' closer, the word was spread around

-Well, the electric was cheated, the convict didn't pay
+Well, the chair was cheated, the convict didn't pay

-A new concept of justice was and raised that day
+A new concept of justice was born and that day

-Now throughout this peaceful land are others set to die
+Now throughout this peaceful there are others set to die

 better time than now to question why?